Zac-Mendenhall/Capstone-Project/README.md

 # Swire Coca-Cola Case Competition – Customer Segmentation (Individual Work)

+## Business Problem
+Regional beverage bottler Swire Coca-Cola (SCCU) relies on two business models: 1) “Red Truck”, which features high-volume customers serviced personally by Swire, and 2) “White Truck” or “Alternate Route to Market”, which entails smaller customers serviced by a third-party distributor.
+Swire’s current segmenting strategy has led to misallocation of resources, inflated expenses, and missed opportunities from clients with high-growth potential.
+Swire aims to better algin their customers with the business proposition of these models by identifying customer characteristics and ordering behavior that better determines the right business model for the long-term relationship.

 ## Project Overview
 This portfolio presents my individual work on the Swire Coca-Cola case competition, where the goal was to improve customer targeting and strategies.